-The new section 61P is an evidentiary provision.
+The new section 42O is an evidentiary provision.

-The new section 61Q sets out defences to offences in the new Division 1, 2 or 3.
+The new section 42P sets out defences to offences in the new Division 2A, Subdivision (1), (2) or (3).

-The new section 61R contains power for the Minister to make election advertising regulations.
+The new section 42Q contains power for the Minister to make election advertising regulations.

-The new section 61S contains supplementary interpretive provisions.
+The new section 42R contains supplementary interpretive provisions.

-The new section 61S(6) and (7) also makes clear that the offences in the new Divisions of Part 3 or section 78C or 78D, or in the election advertising regulations, involving publishing content by electronic means extend to a person who engages in any conduct that constitutes an offence described in the respective provision either wholly or partly in Singapore, or wholly outside Singapore and as a result of that conduct, the offence occurs wholly or partly in Singapore.
+The new section 42R(6) and (7) also makes it clear that the offences in the new Division 2A or section 60B or 60C, or in the election advertising regulations, involving publishing content by electronic means extend to a person who engages in any conduct that constitutes an offence described in the respective provision either wholly or partly in Singapore, or wholly outside Singapore and as a result of that conduct, the offence occurs wholly or partly in Singapore.
 In short, there is extra-territorial application.

-Clause 31 amends section 62, which concerns the appointment of election agents and principal election agents.
+Clause 29 amends section 43 (on nomination of election agents) to provide for the following purposes:

-The amendments deal with an instance where there is no appointment in force of an election agent of a candidate for the election.
-The new section 62(2A) deems the candidate both as a candidate and as an election agent.

-When there is no appointment in force of a principal election agent for a group of candidates in an election, but there are appointments of election agents in force, the election agent of the candidate whose name is to appear first in the group in the ballot papers under section 40(3)(a), will be treated as appointed as the principal election agent of the group in relation to the election.
+- (a) where there is no appointment in force of an election agent of a candidate for an election, the new section 43(2B) deems the candidate as a candidate, an election agent and the principal election agent; - (b) where there is no appointment in force of the principal election agent of a candidate for an election, but there are appointments in force of election agents, one of the appointed election agents must be treated as appointed as the principal election agent for the candidate in that election in accordance with the order set out in the new section 43(2C).